SimpleDataLabsInc/prophecy-docs/docs/low-code-spark/gems/custom/rest-api-enrich.md

 ### Parameters

 Each property can either be set as static value or value from existing column of the input DataFrame.
-Please refer examples in description column of each parameters for reference on how the string value should be formed to pass it to parameter.
+Please refer examples in description column of each parameter for reference on how the string value should be formed to pass it to parameter.

 | Parameter       | Description                                                                                                                                                                                                                     | Required | Default |